jasraa/tp/docs/DeveloperGuide.md

 #### 2.5 Edit Savings
 **Prerequisites** : Some savings has been added to the overall savings.
-1. Test Case : `edit savings c/Salary i/2 a/2000`
+1. Test Case : `edit savings c/Salary a/2000`
-Expected : if there is an saving with index 2, it edits the saving at index 2.
-Else, an error message stating invalid index will be printed.
+Expected : Edits the saving with category "Salary".
+If there is no saving with this category, an error message stating invalid category will be printed.
-2. Test Case : `edit savings c/Allowance i/2 a/2000`
+2. Test Case : `edit savings c/Allowance a/2000`
 Expected : An error message mentioning invalid saving category will be printed.
-3. Test Case : `edit savings c/Salary i/2 a/-2000`
+3. Test Case : `edit savings c/Salary a/-2000`
 Expected : An error message mentioning invalid amount will be printed.

 #### 2.6 Edit Expenses